maciejczyzewski/maciejczyzewski.github.io/_posts/2014-06-04-presentation-nano-framework-hyhyhy.markdown

 ![Maciej A. Czyzewski](/assets/images/prints/16061957899_773198d3e5_z.jpg)

-It's a tool for easily creating pure and simple HTML5 presentations or websites.
+It’s a tool for easily creating pure and simple HTML5 presentations or websites.

 ## Introduction